SUSE/open-build-service-resource/README.md

 # Open Build Service Resource

-A Concourse CI resource to harness the incredible power of osc.
+A Concourse CI resource to interface with open build service.
+It can check the build service for newer releases, check out the package, build the package locally and commit it.

 ## Source Configuration